 With increasing legalization, the cannabis industry is hot at the moment.
 Many entrepreneurs already entering the online marketplaces for cannabis discovery, order, and delivery.
 Find out more about the opportunities in the cannabis industry and how online marketplaces for cannabis are offering ultimate customer delight.

 It seems like only yesterday that the struggle for the legalization of Marijuana started rolling.
 Poof!
-And just like that, ‘Marijuana’ has taken the world by a storm.
+And just like that, ‘Marijuana’ has taken the world by storm.
 The world is at strange crossroads today; where a strand of the society believes in the positives of marijuana, while the other thinks marijuana is destroying the society; one bud at a time!
 There is just too much smoke around the topic.
 So, let’s try understanding what started the fire and what fuels it.

 A lot of new states have been welcoming the legalization of cannabis.
 There is a strong push from the market to make cannabis legally available.
 The perspective is that legalization might help curb the crimes leading out of underground markets for cannabis.
-Chris Walsh presented his findings of the growth in Cannabis Industry at The Marijuana Business Conference and Expo earlier this month.
+Chris Walsh presented his findings on the growth in Cannabis Industry at The Marijuana Business Conference and Expo earlier this month.
 In his speech, he said that the retail sales of medical and recreational marijuana are expected to hit $8 -10 billion in 2018.
 That’s a steep 50% increase from 2017.

 The demand for Cannabis, if legalized could amass a whopping $52.5 billion, which is much greater than the demand for cigarettes in the country.
-In 2017, sales of cannabis were almost same as Netflix subscriptions and in 2018, it is forecasted to be equal to the sales of McDonald’s.
-To give this a perspective, cannabis industry could make $28-30 billion in 2018 which is greater than the GDP of Bolivia.
+In 2017, sales of cannabis were almost the same as Netflix subscriptions and in 2018, it is forecasted to be equal to the sales of McDonald’s.
+To give this a perspective, the cannabis industry could make $28-30 billion in 2018 which is greater than the GDP of Bolivia.
 That’s a huge market!

-Today Medical Cannabis is legal in 30 states in the US and District of Columbia and 9 allow recreational use, but the drug is still illegal at federal level.
+Today Medical Cannabis is legal in 30 states in the US and the District of Columbia and 9 allow recreational use, but the drug is still illegal at the federal level.
 This week, business owners and members of the National Cannabis Industry Association reached out to Capitol Hill to legalize marijuana, or at least certain banking and tax laws.
 Canada is capitalizing large due to this situation in the US.
-Canadian companies can export abroad to multiple continents, making them one of the first companies signing international cannabis trade deals.
+Canadian companies can export abroad to multiple continents, making them one of the first companies to sign international cannabis trade deals.